mrkkrp/markkarpov.com/post/req-1.0.0-http-client-and-streaming.md

    from the last attempt, it's of no use by now).
 After that we can run `responseOpen` and then update the `IORef` writing the new value there.

-     Note that even throw we have interruptible masking here, it's OK.
+     Note that even though we have interruptible masking here, it's OK.
      `responseClose` and `responseOpen` are most probably blocking and thus inturruptible, so the mask can be pierced when we're running these actions, but immediately after them, it cannot be pierced, so `IORef`